Merlness/merlness.github.io/_posts/2023-12-12-Bowling_Kata.md

 Originally, I was thinking of having a cool vibe and having an RnB track in the back playing while some lovely coding was happening.

-Then I pondered on the wise words of old Bill Shakespear "To thine own self be true" To be fair when people think of me I am sure hip hop is a quality that comes up.
+Then I pondered on the wise words of old Bill Shakespeare "To thine own self be true" To be fair when people think of me I am sure hip hop is a quality that comes up.

 I tried to create a hybrid version of what I had seen before, a mixture of explanation and vibes.
 A Vib-nation if you will.